jinfeijoy/NLP/2023_nlp_academy/Session2.md

   * nDCG: DCG / ideal DCG (sorted by relevance)

 ## How to deal with long documents
+* Long sequence transformers such as LongFormer, LongT5, Pegasus and BigBird show some success in NLP tasks but not so much IR
+* THE 'MaxP' approach (sliding window approach)
+  * Document d-> divided to windows of N sentences -> Query Reranker -> s(ij) -> max(s(ij))
+* The FirstP
+* The SumP

 * Why do we need to split documents into shorter segments?
   * models are finetuned on shorter segments